connorpmullins/connorpmullins.github.io/_posts/2025-04-18-mental_model_agi.markdown

 - People don't live in fear of collapsing ecosystems
 - There is an abundance of biodiversity and everyone is able to experience it

-### People don't live in constant fear of death by nuclear war, bioweapons, natural disaster, etc.
+### People don't live in constant fear of death by nuclear war, bioweapons, natural disaster, etc

 - Existential risk is so reduced that most people don't think about it (through improved communication, governance, and economic cooperation)